dikortis/LetsTalkETC/Episodes/Episode_9.md

-much easier to multi-threaded code with and i guess some of the other advanced this is the other major advantage which you know as you as you alluded to their functional programming is so hot right now and scala as well as allowing you to write object-oriented code also allows you to write a very functional cope and the cool thing about a functional code is that it's it's very its side-effect free or timeless to a certain extent so actually it is timeless it is a it is side-effect free so this means that it's you know when you'd it's more testable as when you when you test it and it does what it does of those that's it so it's a it's very popular now and rightly so but I think the great thing about Scala is that it does you know lend a hand to the
+much easier to multi-threaded code with and i guess some of the other advanced this is the other major advantage which you know as you alluded to their functional programming is so hot right now and scala as well as allowing you to write object-oriented code also allows you to write a very functional cope and the cool thing about a functional code is that it's very its side-effect free or timeless to a certain extent so actually it is timeless a it is side-effect free so this means that it's you know when you'd it's more testable as when you when you test it and it does what it does of those that's it's very popular now and rightly so but I think the great thing about Scala is that it does you know lend a hand to the